 There is plenty to do on the rest of the island, from deep-sea fishing and windsurfing to golf, skiing and cycling.
-The north shore has a number of beautiful unspoiled beaches, including Brackley Beach and Cavendish, which are both located in Prince Edward Island National Park.
-For those a little less active, there are scenic drives, intriguing museums to visit, and plenty of fine dining.
+The north shore has a number of beautiful unspoilt beaches, such as Brackley Beach and Cavendish, both located in Prince Edward Island National Park.
+For the less active inclined, there are scenic drives, intriguing museums to visit and plenty of fine dining eateries.
 A particular delicacy is the island's famous shellfish, celebrated at the International Shellfish Festival in the Charlottetown Waterfront each September.

-Rolling farmland contrasts with sand dunes and sandstone cliffs, while sandy beaches compete with evergreen forests and saltwater marshes - there is always something new to explore.
-Although locals refer to those not born and bred on Prince Edward Island as being 'from away', they are always happy to welcome visitors to their picturesque province with a smile.
+The landscape is diverse: rolling farmland contrasts with sand dunes and sandstone cliffs, while sandy beaches compete with evergreen forests and saltwater marshes, meaning there is always something new to explore.
+Although locals refer to those not born and bred on Prince Edward Island as being 'from away', they are always happy to welcome travellers to their picturesque province with a smile.
 And those who visit will certainly leave with one.

 Become our Prince Edward Island Travel Expert